t-kalinowski/promptdown/README.md

 1)  Evaluate dynamic code chunks.
 Code chunks can do anything, but will mostly be used used to:

+-   Create the `ellmer::Chat` object, which details which provider and model to use.
--   inject context (emit output)
+-   Inject context (emit output).
--   register tools
+-   Register tools

 2)  The document is rendered into a concrete (non-dynamic) chat turns sheet, which is then parsed into a sequence of `ellmer::Turn`s.

-3)  The bundle of `Turns` and `ToolDef` are assembled and submitted to the LLM provider as a request for completion.
+3)  The bundle of `Turn`s and `ToolDef`s are assembled and submitted to the LLM provider as a request for completion.

 4)  The LLM response is then streamed back into the original text